onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 In FCL, wallets are configured by passing in a wallet provider's authentication URL as the `discovery.wallet` config variable.

-As someone who is making an FCL compatible wallet, you will need to make and expose a webpage or API hosted at an authentication endpoint that FCL will use.
+You will need to make and expose a webpage or API hosted at an authentication endpoint that FCL will use.

 ```javascript
 // IN APPLICATION